 At St Michael's, we know and value all of our pupils.
 We have rigorous ongoing teacher assessments and termly pupil progress meetings with the leadership team to identify those pupils making less than expected progress.
-If progress continues to be a concern, despite quality first teaching in the classroom - differentiated to meet the needs of individual pupils - the teacher will discuss their concerns with the SENCO.
+If progress continues to be a concern, despite quality first teaching in the classroom - differentiated to meet the needs of individual pupils - the teacher will discuss their concerns with the SENDCO.
 A discussion with parents will then be initiated and a four part cycle, known as the graduated approach, begins - Assess, Plan, Do, Review.
+The pupil will be placed on the SEND Register to confirm they are receiving additional support from their peers.